 In hydroponics or soil growing, providing these essential mineral elements is relatively straightforward.
 Just add the proper amount of hydroponic fertilizer based on your system’s water volume.
 With aquaponics, however, the addition of most synthetic plant fertilizers would result in dead fish.
 Fortunately, there are safe organic fertilizers that supply these vital nutrients.
 When addressing nutrient deficiencies in aquaponics — like when combating pests in AP gardens — the bottom-line question is whether the substance is toxic to fish.

-Here’s a low down on our favorite uber-organic supplements that will green things up and get things blooming in no time.
+Here’s a low down on our favorite organic fertilizers that will green things up and get things blooming in no time.

-Our 5 Fav All Natural Non-Toxic Plant Fertilizers
+Our 5 Fav All Natural Non-Toxic Organic Fertilizers

 1) Fish Poop (Nitrogen+)